Clean Beauty Swaps: What to Replace First (So You Don’t Waste Money)

 Hi Friends!

 If you're trying to get a non-toxic skincare routine without lighting $300 on fire, start with what stays on your skin the longest.
-Your body lotion is covering 90% of your surface area twice a day, and your foundation is sitting on your face for 12 hours straight.
-Switching to clean beauty doesn't have to be overwhelming or expensive, but the order you swap things in actually matters.
+Most swap guides start with the fun stuff, like mascara or lip balm.
+Meanwhile, your body lotion is covering 90% of your surface area twice a day, and your foundation is sitting on your face for 12 hours straight.
+Switching to clean beauty doesn’t have to be expensive, but the order you swap things in is what determines whether you waste money or not.

 Why You're Swapping the Wrong Products First (And What to Do Instead)